greenerservices/greenerservices.github.io/app/principles/actions/4a-select-suppliers-who-can-support-your-Greening-Government-Committment-goals.md

 ---
 The Greening Government Commitments lay out the actions UK government departments and their agencies will take to reduce their impacts on the environment.

-Businesses commonly set broad sustaiability goals under the 'ESG' framework.
+Businesses commonly set broad sustaiability goals under the Environmental, Social and Governance Framework (ESG) framework.
 For larger organisations, reporting on Scope 1 (direct emissions from sources owned or controlled by the company) and Scope 2 (indirect emissions from the generation of purchased energy) is mandatory.
 * * *

 ## Sub-actions